pac4j/spring-webflux-pac4j/README.md

 1) A [**client**](https://www.pac4j.org/docs/clients.html) represents an authentication mechanism.
 It performs the login process and returns a user profile.
 An indirect client is for web application authentication while a direct client is for web services authentication:

-&#9656; OAuth - SAML - CAS - OpenID Connect - HTTP - Google App Engine - LDAP - SQL - JWT - MongoDB - CouchDB - Kerberos - IP address - Kerberos (SPNEGO) - REST API
+&#9656; OpenID Connect - SAML - CAS - OAuth - HTTP - LDAP - SQL - JWT - MongoDB - Kerberos - IP address - Kerberos (SPNEGO) - REST API

 2) An [**authorizer**](https://www.pac4j.org/docs/authorizers.html) is meant to check authorizations on the authenticated user profile(s) or on the current web context: